-I support all workers across MN having the ability to retire with dignity.
+I do not have enough knowledge presently to know how to support this.
+However, I am happy to learn what the issues are and how we can expand options.
+There is rarely an instance where one size fits all, so having more options is usually always a better outcome.

+Health care

-2024 Candidate endorsement questionnaire : Entry # 1514 Health care 6.
-Do you support educators having access to a mandatory statewide health insurance pool, just like other state workers?
-Yes 7.
-Do you support the current language that allows educator locals to unilaterally seek a bid and join the Public Employee Insurance Program (PEIP) as the insurance provider for local bargaining units?
-Yes 8.
-All Minnesotans deserve access to affordable health care and publicly managed plans like MN Care and Medicare are some of the most efficient plans out there.
+6. Do you support educators having access to a mandatory statewide health insurance pool, just like other state workers?

+7. Do you support the current language that allows educator locals to unilaterally seek a bid and join the Public Employee Insurance Program (PEIP) as the insurance provider for local bargaining units?

+8. All Minnesotans deserve access to affordable health care and publicly managed plans like MN Care and Medicare are some of the most efficient plans out there.
 The legislature is currently seeking a federal waiver to expand MN Care to more residents.
 Do you support expanding all public health care programs to include more working people?

-Yes Education funding 9a.
+Education funding

+9a.
 Reverse Minnesota's perpetual underfunding of education by significantly increasing the per-pupil funding formula.

-Yes 9b.
+9b.
 SPED cross subsidy: The state must fully fund special education costs instead of relying on school districts to pay for them.

-Yes 9c.
+9c.
 EL cross subsidy: Fully fund the costs districts pay to provide quality English learner programs and instruction.

-Yes 9d.
+9d.
 Lower class sizes: Lower class sizes so teachers can give students more of the individual attention they need and deserve.

-Yes 9e.
+9e.
 Full-service community schools: Expand access to full-service community schools across the state.

-Yes 9f.
+9f.
 Teachers of color: Fund programs to increase the number of teachers of color significantly so teachers providing instruction better reflect the students in our classrooms.

-Yes 9g.
+9g.
 Student support: Continue providing additional resources for school districts to hire more student support staff, including counselors, social workers, psychologists, nurses and other job classifications.

-Yes 9h.
+9h.
 TDE/Q Comp: Fully fund the 2011 Teacher Development and Evaluation law, an unfunded state mandate, to ensure teacher quality and lift the cap on the Q Comp program.